mikey506/mIRC-Zombie-Madness/readme.md

 BrassKnuckles / Machete / Cheap_Katana /  Magnum / Glock19 / AK47 / UZI MP5 / DeathScythe / CryingReaver / Wood_Splitter / PocketKnife / DualPocketKnifes

+## To be done:

+- Will add new currency, red/black orbs will be replaced with Bitcoin and Litecoin.
+- Ability to use certain items while not in a battle will be added.
+- New Battlefields will be created parallel to existing ones for Campbellton, meaning seperate channels for seperate cities in New Brunswick.
+Seperate bots will be used for each city.
+- Monsters will become more unique to each battlefield.

 ### SETUP